bredamatt/cardano-notes/revealjs/Frank/Economics.md

 and the stakers which delegated to the pool.
 Stake pool operators take a commission for running staking pools.

-0.3% of the reserve is distributed each epoch, as staking rewards and treasury funding: 80% to stake pool operators/delegators and 20% to the treasury.
+0.3% of the reserve is distributed each epoch, as staking rewards and treasury funding: 80% to stake pool operators/delegators and 20% to the treasury for public goods.
 The treasury (aka 'pot') is used for funding projects, improvements and the long term sustainability of Cardano.

 Rewards will therefore ultimately be comprised solely of transaction fees, once the reserve supply has been depleted.